fpachet/continuator/README.md

 # A Python implementation of a constrainable Continuator

-A reimplmentation of the Continuator system, using a combination of variable-order Markov model and belief propagation to enforce positional constraints.
+A reimplementation of the Continuator system, using a combination of variable-order Markov model and belief propagation to enforce positional constraints.
 Note that this is the only system, to my knowledge, able to produce controllable sequences (with guarantees) with unary/positional constraints.
 These are extremely powerful and can turn seemingly "random" walks into actual music with intention.